schluppeck/2025-advent-of-code/solutions/day02/README.md

 - if these chunks are all the same, you can check with `unique(chunks)` - if the length of this is 1, then they are all the same!
 Neat trick.

 - This was quite hard because of the size of the numbers and building the ranges.
-I'd say not a beginner problem at al...
+I'd say not a beginner problem at all ...

 <center>
 <img src="day-02.gif" width="80%" alt="Day 2 animated gif">